SamiraHobi/SamiraHobi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+Write your biography here.My name is Samira Hobi and I am a second year Master student in Digital Linguistics at the University of Zurich.
+I have a strong interest in Low Resource languages, their documentation, digitisation and ethical issues related to these endeavours.
+If you are interested in this too, I highly recommend checking out [this project](https://www.barngarla.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.